Germany: No option but to permit Russian uranium shipment

 “Canada would be another possibility, for example,” he said.

+EDF, which manages all of France’s nuclear power plants, didn’t directly respond to questions about the latest shipment.
+But in a statement the company said its uranium supplies were “guaranteed by long-term contracts for periods of up to 20 years, with a policy of diversification in terms of sources and suppliers.”

-Neither the French government nor EDF immediately responded to a request for comment.
+The French government, which has a majority stake in EDF, didn’t immediately respond to a request for comment.

 France is heavily dependent on nuclear power for its electricity needs, while Germany is planning to shut down its last three reactors this year and until recently relied strongly on imports of Russian gas.